sanyukthashetty/projects/README.md

 ## 📝 Additional Information

 This project was developed by **Sanyuktha Shetty** on **14-08-2023** as part of a learning exercise at MITE.
 It leverages Python’s Tkinter library to create an engaging and interactive user experience.

----

-Emojis add a fun element and can help emphasize different sections, making the README more inviting.